r-jarrett/r-jarrett.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a fifth year Ph.D. candidate at the University of Maine based out of the Darling Marine Center in Midcoast Maine.
+I'm a sixth year Ph.D. candidate at the University of Maine based out of the Darling Marine Center in Midcoast Maine.
 I am advised by Bob Steneck and Damian Brady.
 My research interests focus on ecological interactions, specifically in benthic marine habitats.

 <p align="center">
 <img src="/images/DrysuitSurface.JPG" width="65%" />
 </p>

-My dissertation research focuses on changes in American lobster ecology over the past 25 years.
+My dissertation research focuses on changes in American lobster ecology and demography over the past 25 years.
 I have conducted an array of field sampling using a variety of methods including scuba, remotely operated vehicles, and submersibles to find patterns and changes in lobster demography.
 I am also using a variety of techniques to parse out which processes and mechanisms drive these changes including laboratory experiments, seafloor mapping, generalized additive models, and individual based models.

 <p align="middle">
 <img src="/images/MonheganLobster.JPG" width="45%" /> <img src="/images/MobySurface.JPG" width="45%" />